Kommo CRM • lead loss in kommo crm

 Who benefits most from this setup?

-Setup takes a few minutes: the service starts tracking unassigned leads, deals without tasks, and overdue actions, then sends signals to Telegram.
+Setup takes a few minutes: the service starts tracking unassigned leads, leads without tasks, and overdue actions, then sends signals to Telegram.

 Try for free How it works